 - Travel Towel

-Remember that with every piece of gear, I carry an accompanying entourage of cables and adaptors.
-The things I immediately need are in my laptop case, and the rest in ziploc bags (all contained in a nondescript light waterproof bag (dollar store stuff; nothing fancy).
+Remember that with every piece of electronic gear, there’s an accompanying entourage of cables and adaptors.
+The things I immediately need are in my laptop case, and the rest is usually contained in a nondescript light waterproof bag (dollar store stuff; nothing fancy).

 If I’m in one place for a while, I often buy an inexpensive item or two locally to complement my wardrobe (eg: stylish shoes, or warmer layers).
 I never spend much on them, and I usually give them away when I leave.
 The general rule is: if it can’t replace something in my bag, it can’t come with me!

 Now that you have the ultimate travel packing list, you’re ready to tackle any trip.
 No matter where your adventure takes you, be sure to pack smart and enjoy the ride!